The MIT Sloan Experts Series

 Kathy Baxter, Principal Architect of The Ethical AI Practice at Salesforce, weighs in on what companies are doing to meet these challenges.
 In particular, she discusses the creation of model cards, which are designed to provide critical information about how Salesforce’s machine learning and AI models work—including inputs, outputs, the conditions under which models work best, and ethical considerations in their use.

-The chat will explore the role that technology plays in helping people make decisions, and the consequences it has on society at large.
+The chat explored the role that technology plays in helping people make decisions, and the consequences it has on society at large.
 Organizations around the world are increasingly deploying technology and AI-infused algorithms to help customers make decisions, and Gosline’s research explores the ways in which the technology industry can fight bias in machines.